afrl-quantum/gx3500-timing-generator/RegisterMap.md

     and a cyclic sequence should not be subsetted as the last word read at the end of one sequence run may be identical to the first word of the following run --- leading to a false positive.

-`A`
-:   `AUTO_TRIGGER` -- if set, the card will automatically soft-trigger itself upon
-    completion of the arming sequence.
-This means that the `ARM` command implicitly contains a `TRIGGER` command, and the card will also automatically re-trigger itself if it is programmed for multiple repetitions of the sequence.

 #### `CMD`